 Welcome to the Emil Lou Lab at the University of Minnesota Medical School.
 Our main research interest involves investigating tumor heterogeneity and intercellular communication in a spectrum of invasive and aggressive solid tumor malignancies.
 Projects in our lab focus on investigating the biology of cancer cells as they relate to cancer cell invasion, progression, tumor recurrence, and chemotherapy resistance.
 We invite you to learn more about our work and our research team.

-Emil Lou, MD, PhD, is a physician-scientist with a strong interest and a translational approach to the investigation of solid tumor malignancies at the cellular and molecular level.
+Emil Lou, MD, PhD, FACP is a physician-scientist with a strong interest and a translational approach to the investigation of solid tumor malignancies at the cellular and molecular level.
 As a fellowship-trained and practicing medical oncologist and neuro-oncologist, he has a strong interest in a ‘bedside-to-bench-and-back’ approach to translational oncology and laboratory research.
-At the national level, he serves on the American Society of Clinical Oncology (ASCO) Scientific Committee for GI Cancers.
-Identifying pertinent clinical problems in oncology that can be investigated in the laboratory setting is a high priority for the research program and collaborative efforts.
+At the national level, he has served on the American Society of Clinical Oncology (ASCO) Scientific Committee for GI Cancers (2012-15), Continuing Education Committee for the North American Neuroendocrine Tumor Society (2020-present).
+He has served as an expert reviewer for grant proposals and manuscripts focused on tumor biology and clinical cancer research, and is a Deputy Editor for the journal Molecular Therapy Oncolytics.
+Identifying pertinent clinical problems in oncology that can be investigated in the laboratory setting is a high priority for his research program and collaborative efforts.

 Intercellular Communication in Cancer